abnerjosefelixbarbosa/addison-global/README.md

 - Swegger 3 - used to document this API.
 - Validation - used to validate fields externally.
 - Threads - used to delay process by 5000 milliseconds.
-- Junit 5 - used to unit testing.
+- JUnit 5 - used to unit testing.

 # project execution